davidmeredith/devsGuidebook/devGuidebook.md

 #### Composition / Delegation

+>[!TIP]
-A complex term that in practice simply means that one class contains or is passed an instance of another to use its capabilities.
-Different languages do this in slightly different ways.
+>A complex term that in practice simply means that one class contains or is passed an instance of another to use its capabilities.

 > [!WARNING]
 Unless your language supports duck-typing, composition alone may not establish a polymorphic type without the addition of additional scaffolding code such as an interface or trait.